microsoft/playwright/docs/development/click.md

     <span></span>
     ```

-    We retrieve the actual visible regions of the target element and click at the pseudo.
+    Playwright retrieves the actual visible regions of the target element and clicks at the pseudo.

   - Some part of the element is always outside of the viewport.